Industry Expertise is a Definite Advantage in Marketing

-They make a big deal out of the team effort, market reach, and delivery of content.
-This encourages clients to spend big to try hard to reach customers and keep them loyal.
+They make a big deal out of the team effort, scheduling, and delivery of slick content.
+This encourages clients to stop thinking and spend bigger to reach customers and keep them loyal.
 There’s certainly good value in that.

 Today, companies do look to their B2B agency to take some of this content expertise challenge off of their plate.
 But it’s not just offloading tough work.
 They’re actually needing someone to do a better job of communicating expertise, as a key part of their own unique value proposition to customers.

 CMI’s survey discovered clients want partners with adequate topic expertise, empathy for their audience, and those who can provide strategic advice.

 Building expertise and communicating that authoritative position helps content strategists and conversion copywriters create unbeatable selling points and value propositions.
 If your goal is market leadership, this communication of expertise is very important.

 Vertical industry expertise is a favorite topic for companry executives, leaders, and strategists

 While big budget visibility is necessary today, it’s still the topic expertise that attracts prospects and keeps current clients engaged.
 Building expertise, producing value in content, and keeping a deeper connection with customers/clients who are looking for insight, inspiration, creative insight, and actionable ideas is a very important deliverable.

 Companies without a deep, committed, and knowledge of the client’s business can leave them uncompetitive.
 On top of that is the content specialist’s ability to communicate thought leadership.
 There are mediocre talents who can portray industry leadership even though the grasp of topics, technology, and practices is limited.

 That’s the benefit of marketing.
 We take what’s available, focus it and magnify it for our client’s gain.